 Effective Task Lighting

 There’s no doubt that effective lighting is an art form.
-If you doubt that simply spend some time in a fast food restaurant where the sole aim is to light the space as brightly and cheaply as possible.
-Then go to a high end restaurant where care and consideration are used to create an engaging environment where diners can relax and enjoy the gastronomic delights.
+If you doubt that simply spend some time in a fast-food restaurant where the sole aim is to light the space as brightly and cheaply as possible.
+Then go to a high-end restaurant where care and consideration are used to create an engaging environment where diners can relax and enjoy the gastronomic delights.
 Effective task lighting takes just as much thought and consideration as effective mood lighting and is an equally important art form.

-This is another argument in favour of working with lighting designers as well as experienced commercial electricians or residential electricians.
+This is another argument in favor of working with lighting designers as well as experienced commercial electricians or residential electricians.
 They’ll know how much and what type of light should be used to illuminate various tasks and how to integrate it with the overall lighting scheme.
 Task lighting is driven as much by the function of the space as much as any other consideration.
-For example, in a bathroom the light should be designed to illuminate wet spots so that you don’t slip and fall and to bring light to bear on your face for shaving or makeup purposes.
+For example, in a bathroom, the light should be designed to illuminate wet spots so that you don’t slip and fall and to bring light to bear on your face for shaving or makeup purposes.
 While outdoor lighting will need to bring sufficient light to bear on things like the grill or the deck around the pool; again so that people don’t slip and fall while swimming at night.